pravusid/TIL/JavaScript/typeorm.md

     return categoryRepository.findByName(category.name);
   }

-  @Transaction({ connectionName: "mysql", isolation: "SERIALIZABLE" }) // "mysql" is a connection name. you can not pass it if you are using default connection. async saveWithNonDefaultIsolation(
+  @Transaction({ connectionName: 'mysql', isolation: 'SERIALIZABLE' }) // "mysql" is a connection name. you can not pass it if you are using default connection. async saveWithNonDefaultIsolation(
     post: Post,
     category: Category,